LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: LongEmotion: Construction and Task

-\paragraph{Task Design.} In this task, the model is required to summarize the following aspects from long-context psychological pathology reports: (i) causes, (ii) symptoms, (iii) treatment process, (iv) illness characteristics, and (v) treatment effects.
+\paragraph{Emotion Summary.} In this task, the model is required to summarize the following aspects from long-context psychological pathology reports: (i) causes, (ii) symptoms, (iii) treatment process, (iv) illness characteristics, and (v) treatment effects.
 After generating the model’s response, we employ GPT-4o to evaluate its factual consistency, completeness, and clarity with respect to the reference answer.
 These three evaluation criteria are validated in CPsyExam~\citep{zhao2024cpsyexam}.

-\paragraph{Dataset Construction.} Drawing on CPsyCounR dataset, we first expand the \textit{experience and reflection} section of the dataset to meet our requirements for long-context inputs.
-Next, psychology annotators label each sample across five standardized dimensions: i) Causes, ii) Symptoms, iii) Treatment Process, iv) Illness Characteristics, and v) Treatment Effect.
-Finally, by filtering samples based on format, content richness, and precision, we select a final set of 150 samples.